aristosMiliaressis/pwnctl/README.md

 ### Asset Tagging

-tags are away to store arbitary metadata relating to an asset, they can be used in the `Filter` field to chain tasks into workflows where one task (e.g nmap) discovers some metadata relating to an asset (e.g. http service) which than causes a metadata specific task to be queued (e.g. some http specific task)
+tags are a way to store arbitary metadata relating to an asset, they can be used in the `Filter` field to chain tasks into workflows where one task (e.g nmap) discovers some metadata relating to an asset (e.g. http protocol running on port) which than causes a metadata specific task to be queued (e.g. some http specific task)

+this should probably be in yaml for less character escaping in the command templates, but it will do for now.

 **`task-definitions.json`**
 ```JSON